agilekoding/backbone-on-rails/README.md

 ### New features

-1. Vendors the following libraries in the asset pipeline
+1. Vendors the following libraries in the asset pipeline:
   - Backbone.ModelBinder
   - Backbone.CollectionBinder
   - Backbone.RelationalModel